 In recent years, advances in neuroscience research have paved the way for several important technologies to be used in autism treatment.
-At Cortica, we employ these technologies as part of our personalized assessment and treatment program.
+At Cortica, we can use these technologies as part of our personalized assessments and treatment programs.

 Electroencephalography (EEG) is a technique used to record the electrical activity of the brain.
 The EEG can reveal areas of abnormal activity (such as slow patterns of firing or hyper-synchronous regions of firing).
 The most common reason for an EEG is to aid in the diagnosis of seizures and to show whether there may be areas of abnormal electrical activity that could be impacting cognition, behavior, and/or development.
 An EEG also provides information about an individual’s sleep – in particular, the brain’s progression through the different stages of sleep and whether this is disturbed.
 An EEG is one of the best technologies available to guide our understanding of the brain’s electrical activity and what steps we can take to improve it.